“I Can’t Train Because…” – Philip’s Story

 Strength Training with Cancer

-In today’s video, Starting Strength Online Coaching client, Philip shares his story about strength training with cancer.
+In today’s video, Barbell Logic Online Coaching client, Philip shares his story about strength training with cancer.

 On January 6, 2018 a large tumor appeared on the side of Philip’s head.
 After seeing a doctor, the tumor had to be surgically removed.
 After the surgery, Philip then had to undergo radiation treatment to keep the cancer from coming back.

 Philip was inspired by John Wilson’s story that he heard on our podcast about his journey of strength training to survive cancer and the benefits of exercise during chemotherapy.
 Philip was amazed a man could do what John did under the barbell.

 Philip faced chemotherapy as a challenge he had to beat.
 First, he trained with Matt Reynolds at his home in Springfield to get some in-person coaching.
 He then tried to continue training the Starting Strength method on his own, and quickly realized he needed a coach to help him during this extremely difficult time.

 On May 2, 2018, Philip reached back out to Matt and signed up for BLOC.
 On May 8, just six days later, he started radiation treatment.
 At first, it wasn’t so bad.
 However, a few weeks later, Philip hit rock bottom.
 He couldn’t sleep, the Valsalva made his face hurt and he felt discouraged.
 But he stuck with it.

 Soon after, the side effects of his radiation treatment began to reverse.
 Philip’s doctor was amazed.
 He didn’t understand why the side effects were reversed.